Opel: 2017–present

 In March 2017, the PSA Group agreed to buy Opel, its British sister brand Vauxhall and their European auto lending business from General Motors for 2.2 billion.
 In return, General Motors will pay PSA US$3.2 billion for future European pension obligations and keep managing US$9.8 billion worth of plans for existing retirees.
 Furthermore, GM is responsible for paying about US$400 million annually for 15 years to fund the existing pension plans in Great Britain and Germany.

 In June 2017, Michael Lohscheller, Opel's chief financial officer, replaced Karl-Thomas Neumann as CEO.
 The acquisition of Opel and Vauxhall was completed in August 2017.

 In the 2018 financial year, Opel achieved an operating income of €859 million.
 It was the first positive income since 1999.

 On 16 January 2021, Opel became part of Stellantis following the merger of its parent company PSA Group with the Italian-American group Fiat Chrysler Automobiles.

+In July 2021, Opel announced that it would become a fully electric car company in their core Europe market by 2028.
+The announcement was made during Stellantis' EV Day 2021 strategy presentation and formed part of the company's broader electrification strategy.

 In September 2021, Stellantis appointed Uwe Hochgeschurtz to Opel's management to replace Michael Lohscheller who left to Vinfast.

+In May 2022, Stellantis announced that Florian Huettl would succeed Hochgeschurtz as CEO of Opel and Vauxhall, effective 1 June 2022, after Hochgeschurtz was appointed COO for Enlarged Europe at Stellantis.